 South Congress is a bustling neighborhood, just across the river from Downtown Austin.
 With restaurants and to-dos that range from brand new to classically weird, there’s always a good time to be had on South Congress.

-I sat down for a Q&A with AQUILA Principal, Bart Matheney, to get his insight on the popular South Congress neighborhood.
+We sat down for a Q&A with AQUILA Principal, Bart Matheney, to get his insight on the popular South Congress neighborhood.
 A frequenter of SoCo, Bart has plenty of ideas on things to do and see, whether you live in Austin or are visiting from out of town.
 He also gives the inside scoop on some of his favorite go-to spots on the avenue.

 Q: What makes South Congress such an iconic Austin neighborhood?